Programs

 Douglas County 4-H Youth Development

 The most common misconception of the 4-H program is that it is primarily agricultural and rural-focused.
-This misconception, in addition to the traditional 4-H experience may limit growth to new and underserved audiences.
-Other barriers youth may experience to participate in 4-H programs may be affordability, program scheduling, and transportation.
+This misconception, in addition to the traditional 4-H experience, may limit growth to new and underserved audiences.
+Other barriers to youth participation in 4-H programs may include affordability, program scheduling, lack of awareness, and transportation.

 Objective